Progressor/ProgressorExecutor/README.md

 1. If you modified the [*Dockerfile*](src/main/docker/Dockerfile), upload it to your server in `/opt/Executor/`, otherwise download the pre-compiled one:
     1. `cd /opt/Executor`
     1. `wget https://raw.githubusercontent.com/Progressor/ProgressorExecutor/master/src/main/docker/Dockerfile`
-1. On the server, still in `/opt/Executor`, build the *Docker* container used by the Executor by running `docker build -t progressor/executor .`
+1. On the server, still in `/opt/Executor`, build the *Docker* image used by the Executor by running `docker build -t progressor/executor .`

+The *Executor* will use this image to create one container per request.
+After the request has been processed, the container is stopped and immediately deleted.

+That way we make sure the different requests never interfere with each other.

 # Building the Executor from source
 ## Maven